different-ai/file-organizer-2000/README.md

 # AI File Organizer 2000

 An Obsidian plugin that uses AI to keep your files organized.
 It tags, renames, and moves files to the right folders in your vault.
-You can create AI templates to format your notes using custom prompts, extract text from handwritten notes, and obtain transcriptions of your audio files.
+You can also create AI templates, extract text from handwritten notes, and obtain transcriptions of your audio files.

 🆕 Now includes the most powerful AI Chat for Obsidian.